Billing Overview

 Canceling my Monthly Subscription #

-Annual Plans #
+Annual Usage-based Plans #

 Selecting a Plan #

-Users who subscribe to an Annual Plan are granted the subscription´s amount of credits over 12 months.
+Travis CI Users/Organizations who subscribe to an Annual Plan are granted the subscription´s amount of credits over 12 months.
 From the moment of subscription, users can use the credits however they see best, without monthly allotments or limits.

 Users interested in Annual plans can select an annual plan on the Plan page.